Seminary Woods St. Francis: History

-Although the woods lie on seminary property, the forest was first owned by the Sisters of St. Francis of Assisi in 1833.
-The land was acquired by the sisters from the Potawatomi Indians living in the area at the time.
+Although the woods lie on seminary property, the forest was first acquired by the Sisters of St. Francis of Assisi in 1833 from the Potawatomi Indians living in the area at the time.
 It was not until 1855 that Saint Francis de Sales Seminary was built and the forest became part of its property.

 The forest has survived colonization and urbanization because its natural beauty led it to be used as a place for reflection by members of the seminary.

 Natural history

 The forest obtained its distinct beech-maple forest from soil deposits made by glacial movement 11,000 years ago.
 Several species of wildflowers, wildlife, and trees are spotted in the forest.
-Mature trees found in the forest include, basswood, sugar maple, beech, red oak, and paper birch.
+Mature trees found in the forest include basswood, sugar maple, beech, red oak, and paper birch.
 The forest also has a small stream that flows into nearby Lake Michigan.
-Wildflowers include, trillium, white trout lily, yellow trout lily, bloodroot, the endangered blue stemmed goldenrod, and hepatica.
+Wildflowers include trillium, white trout lily, yellow trout lily, bloodroot, the endangered blue stemmed goldenrod, and hepatica.
 Wildlife found in the area include great horned owls, white tailed deer, coyotes, and migratory birds.